maximilianZenke/Kubernetes_Todo_App/README.md

 ```
 The client is available at *localhost:3000*

-## Testing the Requirements
+## Debugging

-The TODO app has to fulfil a set of requirements.
 To check if all requirements are met, f.e. if the client truthfully edits/deletes/saves its TODOS,
 access to the MongoDB is needed.
 As the MongoDB is running in a docker container, this can be accomplished via
 ```cmd
 docker exec -it db-mongodb-1 mongosh